iaphub/flutter-iaphub/README.md

 ```

 ## Present code redemption sheet (iOS only)
-Call the ``presentCodeRedemptionSheet`` to display a sheet that enable users to redeem subscription offer codes that you configure in App Store Connect<br/><br/>
+Call the ``presentCodeRedemptionSheet`` to display a sheet that enable users to redeem subscription offer codes that you configure in the App Store Connect.

 ```js
 await Iaphub.presentCodeRedemptionSheet();